 Today’s washing machines are water- and energy-efficient, quiet, with greater capacities and better cleaning power than ever before.
+In this context, you can take the example of Bosch, Kenmore, and Samsung.
 Yet, there’s a common, though not prevalent, refrain: “they don’t use enough water!”
 Well, before I get into why they do, I’ll get into why the old machines used so much.

 To make sense of this, let’s go back in time about a century.
 The earliest washing machines would beat up laundry swimming in soapy water.
 More vigorous and damaging wash motions yielded more cleaning, but it wasn’t a very good long-term solution for keeping clothes for a long time (sock darning and sewing were far more widespread skills back then).
 How did you know your clothes were getting clean?
 Mostly by how violently the machine battered your laundry.
 And, for the next 90+ years, this would remain the primary method of cleaning.
 Soap flakes were used back then, containing ingredients like lye and naphtha.